 Luk Tapfah Pathum Thani 1 Futera Seeker 1 (Wednesday 27th March 2013) Thai Regional League Central West Region (att: c300)

-To see my round-up and photos from the above match, click here
+To see my round-up and photos from the above match, click here:

 I had the opportunity to visit Thupatemi Stadium at the above game, after visiting several stadiums in the area.
-Because of its location, I'd been past a few times and had flown right over it when using the nearby Don Mueng Airport.
+Because of its location, I'd been past a few times and had flown right over it when using the nearby Don Muang Airport.
 Indeed, during the match, several Nok Air and Air Asia flights went close by over the pitch.

-The stadium had a running track around the playing surface but the stands were straight at the ends, which would mean quite a viewing distance from the corners.
+The stadium had a running track around the playing surface, but the stands were straight at the ends, which would mean quite a viewing distance from the corners.
 It was immaculately painted in white, both inside and out.
 Just one side had a roof, with blue seating and a VIP and press area occupying the centre section.
 Old-fashioned scoreboards stood at the rear of both ends.

-Outside there was a large car park and some smaller pitches leading out onto Phahonyothin Road.
+Outside, there was a large car park and some smaller pitches leading out onto Phahonyothin Road.
 The rear of the Main Stand had an excellent club shop, which would be well worth a second visit as it stocked shirts from many other Thai clubs as well as paraphernalia of Blue Eagles souvenirs.

 Air Force Central 2 Police United 2 (Saturday 31st October 2015) Thai League Division One (att: 3,389)